 Bristlenose plecos are the correct answer; they are freshwater fish with a big appetite to consume algae, mainly the GDA.
 Many aquarists use these most popular algae eater types to do away with it without wetting their hands.

 You can integrate the manual removal method with bristlenose pleco; you will have a great punch to defeat the green dust algae in your tank.
 Ensure, do not make your fish are starving when the algae are gone, giving their favorite food such as zucchini or algae wafers will make them continue their duties happier.

 Other Methods To Eliminate The Green Dust Algae

 Maybe you want to try another easy way to cut the green dust algae growth before using all methods above.
 The first is to perform a blackout between 3-5 days on your tank.
 This thing might be preventing they are spreading out.

-And, the second is using a liquid algae remover that can you in fish stores or online markets.
+And, the second is using a liquid algae remover or liquid carbon such as “Seachem Flourish Excel” that can purchase you in fish stores or online markets.
 It’s slightly effective in decreasing the growth of the spores.
 This liquid works well in mild cases.

 The green dust algae are one of the common problems that attack the new aquarium setup.
 Some new tank keepers probably quit their hobby by this issue.